aidenreynolds-dev/assistive-navigation-device/README.md

 # Assistive Navigation Device for the Visually Impaired

 🚀 Built a wearable AI-powered navigation device to help visually impaired users navigate safely using real-time computer vision, audio, and haptic feedback.

-A wearable assistive device using Raspberry Pi and AI to help visually impaired users navigate their surroundings using audio and haptic feedback.

 ---